A Cryogenic Muon Tagging System Based on Kinetic Inductance Detectors for Superconducting Quantum Processors: Abstract

 \section{Abstract}

 \textbf{Abstract:} Ionizing radiation has emerged as a potential limiting factor for superconducting quantum processors, inducing quasiparticle bursts and correlated errors that challenge fault-tolerant operation.
 Atmospheric muons are particularly problematic due to their high energy and penetration power, making passive shielding ineffective.
-Therefore, monitoring the real-time muon flux is crucial to guide the development of alternative error-correction or protection strategies.
+Therefore, monitoring the real-time muon flux is crucial to guide the development of alternative error-correction or mitigation strategies.

-We present the design, simulation, and first operation of a cryogenic muon-tagging system based on Kinetic Inductance Detectors (KIDs) for integration with superconducting quantum processors.
+We present the design, simulation, and first operation of a cryogenic muon-tagging system based on Kinetic Inductance Detectors (KIDs), developed as a stand-alone cryogenic particle-tagging module for superconducting quantum processors.
 The system consists of two KIDs arranged in a vertical stack and operated at $\sim$20 mK.
 Monte Carlo simulations based on Geant4 guided the prototype design and provided reference expectations for muon-tagging efficiency and accidental coincidences due to ambient $\gamma$-rays.

-We measured a muon-induced coincidence rate among the top and bottom detectors of (192 $\pm$ 9)$\times10^{-3}$\,events/s, in excellent agreement with the Monte Carlo prediction.
+We observed a muon-induced coincidence rate among the top and bottom detectors of (192 $\pm$ 9)$\times10^{-3}$\,events/s, in excellent agreement with the Monte Carlo prediction.
 The prototype achieves a muon-tagging efficiency of about 90\% with negligible dead time.

-These results demonstrate the feasibility of operating a muon-tagging system at millikelvin temperatures and open the path toward its integration with multi-qubit chips to veto or correct muon-induced errors in real time.
+These results demonstrate the feasibility of operating a muon-tagging system at millikelvin temperatures and represent a key step toward the integration of cryogenic veto systems with multi-qubit chips to mitigate muon-induced errors.